 - Finally, if the students any of the subject marks meet the condition then it will return TRUE, otherwise FALSE.

-6. Apply AND Formula Using Greater Than or Equal to Operator
+6. Applying AND Formula with Greater Than or Equal to Operator

-- First of all, pick the resulted cell E5.
+- First of all, pick the resulting cell E5.

 - Now, write down the below formula and press Enter.